-Knockaconny Business and Technology Park, a thirty-acre serviced industrial hub which contains M: Tek I and II, an Advanced Technology Unit and a Bioconnect Research and Innovation Centre is located on the edge of Monaghan Town.
+Knockaconny Business and Technology Park, a thirty-acre serviced industrial hub which contains M: Tek I and II, an Advanced Technology Unit and a Bioconnect Research and Innovation Centre, is located on the edge of Monaghan Town.
 The M:TEK I and M:TEK II facilities at Knockaconny provide high quality business working space on the edge of the town.

-Recognising the strategically important parcel of zoned industry, enterprise and employment lands at Tullygrimes and Cornecassa Demense, Monaghan County Council will facilitate and promote the sustainable development of these lands to consolidate, expand and complement existing significant enterprise activities at this location.
+Recognising the strategically important parcel of zoned Industry, Enterprise and Employment lands at Tullygrimes and Cornecassa Demesne, Monaghan County Council will facilitate and promote the sustainable development of these lands to consolidate, expand and complement existing significant enterprise activities at this location.
 The Monaghan Land Use and Transportation Study (MLUTS) recommend the relocation of the 60kph speed Limit westwards on the N54.
 To facilitate this the following is required:

-- the relocation of the 60kph speed Limit zone 440m west of its existing location, and - a new junction design on the N54.
+- the relocation of the 60kph speed Limit zone 440m west of its existing location, and - a new gateway to the west of Monaghan Town.